 This recipe should go under the “Drinks for a Crowd” category, as it’s made in a big jug, using a whole bottle of white wine.
-However, we aren’t having any crowds over these days (for future readers, this is being written during the second Covid summer) so I’m living proof that a batch of this can be mixed up at the beginning of a weekend and enjoyed over a couple of days.
+However, we aren’t having any crowds over these days (for future readers, this is being written during the second Covid summer) but that’s ok because a batch of this can be mixed up at the beginning of a weekend and enjoyed over a couple of days.
 In fact, the mixture gets better the longer it sits.
 So, it makes a perfect party drink, as well as something to keep in the fridge and drink over a few days.
 I’ve had it last for 3 days and it honestly still tasted good at the end.
 The thing to do to make it last is to hold back on adding the sparkling water until serving time.
-Or, of course, the recipe can be halved.
+Or, of course, the recipe can be cut in half.

 The reason I have “White Wine Sangria” in quotation marks is that Sangria is traditionally made with red wine — the word “sang” is latin for blood, hence a red drink being given such a name — gross but true.
 Making it with White Wine changes the colour, so theoretically should change the name, too.

 Using white wine makes a fresher lighter tasting drink perfect for the hot sunny days of summer.

 In addition to the wine, it calls for some white rum, chopped fruit, fruit juice, sugar and sparkling water (soda water).